First Year Cross-Border Founder: Every Decision Map

 Operating agreement.
 For an LLC, the operating agreement defines how the entity operates, how profits are distributed, and what the owner's relationship to the entity is.
 Many single-member LLC founders skip this or use a minimal template.
 The operating agreement is not just a legal formality — it is the document that defines the entity's substance.
 Without it, the entity exists as a registered filing but lacks the internal documentation that demonstrates it operates as a separate business.

 Contractor agreements.
 If the business engages contractors — designers, developers, writers, virtual assistants — the agreements with those contractors establish the classification of those relationships.
+The contractor classification analysis details how misclassification creates structural risk.
 The absence of written agreements does not prevent the relationship from existing; it prevents the founder from documenting what the relationship is.
 Tax authorities in multiple jurisdictions examine contractor relationships, and the documentation (or lack thereof) is the primary evidence.

 Transfer pricing documentation.
 If the founder operates through multiple entities — a common pattern for cross-border founders with a US LLC and a home country entity — the pricing of transactions between those entities carries tax implications.
 Transfer pricing rules apply to intercompany transactions, and the documentation establishing arm's-length pricing is expected to exist from the beginning, not to be reconstructed retroactively.